How to Apply for Chinese Universities: Step-by-Step Guide 2026

 Document preparation is crucial.
 Here's a comprehensive checklist of what you'll need:

-Mandatory Documents for All Applicants
+What are the Mandatory Documents for All Applicants?

 - Passport Copy: Valid for at least 2 years from application date, all pages scanned